Ontario Highway 407

-Highway 407 was planned in the late 1950s as a freeway bypassing the Toronto segment of Highway 401, the busiest highway in North America.
+Highway 407 was planned in the late 1950s as a freeway bypassing Toronto's segment of Highway 401, the busiest highway in North America.
 However, construction did not begin until 1987.
 During the early 1990s, the provincial government proposed tolling the highway to alleviate a revenue shortfall.
 The central sections of Highway 407 opened in 1997, and the remaining sections were built quickly over the following four years, with the final segment opening in mid-2001.
 Despite being included in the 400-series network, the Highway 407 ETR section is not considered part of the provincial highway network as it is now privately operated.
 The segment is operated privately under a 99-year lease agreement signed with the Conservative provincial government, which was sold in 1999 for about C$3.1 billion to a consortium of Canadian and Spanish investors operating under the name 407 International Inc. The privatization of the Highway 407 ETR section has been the source of significant criticism, especially regarding increases in tolls, plate denial, and false charges.
 In addition, the safety of segments built after the sale of the freeway has been called into question.

 Phase 1 of a provincially owned and tolled extension of the route, known solely as Highway 407 (not Highway 407 ETR), opened to traffic from Brock Road in Pickering to Harmony Road in Oshawa on June 20, 2016.
 Included as part of this extension was the construction of a tolled north–south link between Highways 401 and 407, known as Highway 412.
 Phase 2 later extended the provincially owned portion of Highway 407 to Highway 35 / Highway 115 in Clarington.
 This construction was completed in two stages, with Phase 2A opening on January 2, 2018, as a 9.6 km extension to Taunton Road, and Phase 2B opening on December 9, 2019, as a 23.3 km extension to Highway 35 and Highway 115.
 Included as part of this extension was the construction of another tolled north–south link between Highways 401 and 407, known as Highway 418.